- Blog/

 To maintain a unique and favorable image and reputation for your brand, you need to understand the people who use your product or service, and how they form their opinions.
 This way, you can influence the thoughts and opinions they will have about your product or service.

-The way to do this is to relentlessly know every moment and aspect of your target audience’s Ask deeper questions like:
+The way to do this is to relentlessly know every moment and aspect of your target audience’s life.

 As your audiences become closer to one another you also have to be closer to them, closer than your nemesis.
+Because whoever gets closer to the customer wins.